Benito Montalvo

-Benito Montalvo (born September 19, 1985 in Unquillo) is an Argentine football coach.
+Benito Montalvo (born 19 September 1985 in Unquillo) is an Argentine football coach.
 He worked at the Marcet Foundation as a coach, analyst and sport director.
 He is currently assistant coach of India.

 Coaching career

-Following his retirement as a player in 2017, Benito received training as a coach, analyst and sports director in Barcelona and has also been the head coach of RCD Espanyol Academy Helsinki.
+Following his retirement as a player in 2017, Benito received training as a coach, analyst and sports director in Barcelona and has also been the head coach of Espanyol Academy Helsinki.
 During training camps in Finland and Sweden during the COVID-19 pandemic, Benito met Spaniard Manolo Márquez.
-Benito's first coaching job was as an assistant coach for Marquez in 2020, at Indian Super League club Hyderabad FC.
+Benito's first coaching job was as an assistant coach for Marquez in 2020, at Indian Super League club Hyderabad.

-With Hyderabad FC, Benito won his first trophy as a coach, with the club beating Kerala Blasters in the 2021–22 ISL Cup Final.
-This ISL Cup triumph was also the first trophy in Hyderabad FC's history.
+With Hyderabad, Benito won his first trophy as a coach, with the club beating Kerala Blasters in the 2021–22 ISL Cup Final.
+This ISL Cup triumph was also the first trophy in Hyderabad's history.

-In 2023, Marquez left Hyderabad to join fellow ISL club FC Goa.
+In 2023, Marquez left Hyderabad to join fellow ISL club Goa.
 Benito was also subsequently hired by the club as his assistant.

 After a season with the Goan club, Marquez was hired to coach the Indian national team in 2024.
-As per his contract, he would see out his contract for the 2024–25 season with FC Goa while also being coach of the national team.
-Benito was hired by the AIFF as Marquez's assistant manager, and, similar to Marquez, he would retain his position as FC Goa assistant manager until the end of the season.
+As per his contract, he would see out his contract for the 2024–25 season with Goa while also being coach of the national team.
+Benito was hired by the AIFF as Marquez's assistant manager; similar to Marquez, he would retain his position as Goa's assistant manager until the end of the season.